MarkChuCarroll/pica/docs/intro.md

   messages on that channel.
 There's no way to build a one-way channel.
 * Actions: a quark specifies its behavior using an action.
-An action consists of a collection of parallel sub-actions, which can perform local computation using the state, send messages, and recieve messages.
+An action consists of a collection of parallel sub-actions, which can perform local computation using the state, send messages, and receive messages.

 ## Boson Basics

-Bosons are very simple data types.
+Bosons are just simple data types - essentially nothing more than named tuples.
 Unlike an object-oriented language, there are virtually no behaviors associated with bosonSpecs.
 They're just completely passive data.
 A boson type is very similar to an algebraic type in a language like OCaml.
 The type has a name, which is used in type declarations; and it has a list of named type constructors.
 Each